santoshlite/Empyrial/README.md

 	* If your fork is out of date, you need to manually sync: [Synchronization method](https://help.github.com/articles/syncing-a-fork/)

 - If you want to make contributions to ```Empyrial```, please create [pull requests](https://github.com/ssantoshp/Empyrial/pulls).
-It'll waiting for review, need to continue to improve, or be merged!
+It'll waiting for review, checked/modified and be merged!

 ## Contact us